jeffdapaz/VisualChatGPTStudio/README.md

 <img src="https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio2019/2.4.0/1700946186856/image__8.png" width="60%">

-As in the 'Tool Window', it is also possible to attach images here and make requests regarding them.
+As in the 'Tool Window', it is also possible to attach images here and make requests regarding them (not all models accept images).

 You will find this window in menu View -> Other Windows -> Visual chatGPT Studio Turbo.